Chapter I General Principles

 7. The formulation of the nation-wide geographic names survey projects and the geographic names management system.

 8. The supervision of surveying, mapping and geographic names affairs carried out by municipal and county (city) governments.

 10. The implementation and management of other issues related to nation-wide surveying and mapping.

-of the previous Paragraph to be performed by the sub-agencies, other agencies, institutions, groups or individuals and the authorities concerned of the municipal and the county (city) governments.
+The central authority concerned are entitled to consign the tasks prescribed in Items 2, 3 and 5 to 10 of the previous Paragraph to be performed by the sub-agencies, other agencies, institutions, groups or individuals and the authorities concerned of the municipal and the county (city) governments.